dynamsoft-docs/dotnet-twain-docs/troubleshooting/troubleshooting.md

 # Troubleshooting

-## Why does the application crash when there is a large number of images in the buffer?
+## Why does the application crash when there is a large number of images in the buffer

 **Symptom:**